Music and Lyrics by multiple composers from Madison and Milwaukee

 The stories on this album:

-A grandmother tells a story about a mythical creature her family was tasked with protecting.
+"Dreamcatcher" (Shayne Steliga and Hayley San Fillippo): Alongside an ancient ritual, using traditional Native American instruments, a grandmother tells a story about a mythical creature her family was tasked with protecting.
+Released May 14

 What is a concept album?

-The concept album is an album that follows a narrative story.
+The concept album is an album that follows a narrative story or series of linked ideas in theatrical style.
 Examples are Pink Floyd's The Wall and The Who's Tommy.
 The concept album has frequently spread into the musical theatre realm, as a beginning stage for writers who want to commit their ideas to a recording before it becomes a full production.
 This is more and more common as new writers emerge.
 Shows you may know well like Jesus Christ Superstar, American Idiot, and Hadestown began as concept albums; a way to put the music together and imagine what it could be like if brought to the stage.
 Rather than follow a traditional scripted version of a piece, concept albums allow audiences and artists to imagine the possibilities, draw on the music, and create work that explores complex ideas in a variety of ways.
 When brought to the stage, they become a template for wide-ranging innovation and interpretation.